 While there wasn't necessarily any connection between the years leading up to a king's coronation and the competence of the king, Rohou's past was vague at best, and the impression he made was mostly that of not making much of an impression.

 Perhaps because of that, his accession didn't create much of a stir.
 As time passed, his fame increased.
 By now, the Kingdom of Ryuu was renown as a kingdom of law and order.
 And yet it was hitting the skids.
 To Rikou, this was an entirely unexpected turn of events.

 When he said as much, Fuukan tilted his head doubtfully.
 "Unlike you, I'm surprised the dynasty lasted this long.
-When Rohou acceded to the throne, he didn't strike anybody as king material.
+When Rohou acceded to the throne, he didn't strike anybody as regal material.
 He'd been a county supervisor and then a governor in the provinces.
 The locals thought well of him, but not so much that word of his accomplishments ever made it to the capital.
 Nothing much to set him apart from the next guy."